jovian-od/fulminant/README.md

 ---

   * Not a Moonshot project
+  * Applied Development and Forecasting of future with exceptional methods.
+  * Implied trust to patrons.
-  * A Foundation as an NGO, providing forecast with exceptional methods for patrons.
+  * A Foundation as a NGO, providing forecasts and applied science and art for patrons *unlike nothing else*.
-    * We should rethink that as a conceptual space
+    * We should rethink the NGO-model as a conceptual space
-    * Radical changes to technology-human interfacing first
+    * Radical changes to technology-human interfacing first priorities
     * Natural Language agents
-    * Radical changes in the near-future post-ideological world - *must be prepared*
+    * Radical changes will happen in the near-future post-ideological world - *must be prepared*
-    * Realization that AGI/ASI agents can be customers or providers, if and when the plateu is reached.
+    * Realization that AGI/ASI agents can be customers or providers, if and when the current tech plateu is reached.
     * Approval on potential AGI take-off, partnership and ethical framework made well beforehand.
-    * Full creative control on the Fulminant
+    * Full creative control on the Fulminant on the Visionaries.
     * Prefer mostly extralegal entities as cornerstones of forecasts, challenge *de jure* assumptions,
     * Inside and outside agent skepticism as the sounding domain for project(s)
     * Strong insider security ethic